-NSAI Agrément Certificates establish proof that the certified products are 'proper materials' suitable for their intended use under Irish site conditions, and in accordance with the Building Regulations 1997 and subsequent revisions.
+NSAI Agrément Certificates establish proof that the certified products are 'proper materials' suitable for their intended use under Irish site conditions, and in accordance with the Building Regulations 1997 to 2017.

 PRODUCT DESCRIPTION:

 This Certificate relates to the SEMPRE TERM External Insulation Systems.
 The systems are comprised of: